RodrigoCorreiaInf/library-management-system/README.md

 4. Head over to http://localhost:8080/swagger-ui/index.html#/ or import the Postman collection called VestasLibraryManagementSystem.postman_collection into your local Postman and start using right away.
    If you use Postman, remember to change the base_url to http://localhost:8080, and the other variables as you wish.
-   Be aware that request related to AI can take a little while and sometimes return wrong responses (if that happens send another request).
+   Be aware that any request related to AI can take a little while and sometimes return wrong responses (if that happens send another request), but check the CLI logs for information along the way.
 5. Keep in mind that there is role-based authentication.
    The credentials for the base roles are (owner / owner123) and (client / client123), but the API allows to create new users if you intend to.